 For the plastic stencil, place the Stencil Genie on top of the cookie and proceed as above.
 When lifting the stencil, be sure to lift it straight up and not to one side.

 Tip: Royal Icing for Mesh Stenciling should be thin consistency.
 If the Royal Icing is too thick, it will not go through the stencil well, leaving parts of the design unprinted or pale.
 Likewise, if the Royal Icing is too thin, it will smear underneath the cookie stencil.
 Experiment with icing consistency on a piece of parchment paper before stenciling directly onto a cookie.
 Icing for Plastic Stenciling should be medium to thick consistency.

+These cookies were not my grandest cookies of all.
 My grandchild was due when I began making these custom stenciled cookies.
-Originally, I planned to make them far more detailed, with cutesy little anchors on the backgrounds and such.
+Originally, I planned to make them far more detailed, with such cutesy little anchors on the backgrounds and such.
 However, things never do go as planned, do they?
 Especially when it comes to babies!
 In the end, I had to hurry up the cookies so I could take them to the new Mom!
 So in a last minute frantic dash, I simply outlined the MOM cookies and topped them off with sanding sugar.
 Sanding sugar cures almost as many ills for cookies as glitter does for crafts!
-(No one seemed to mind.)
+In the end, no one even noticed.

 RELATED READING: How to align cookie stencils for perfect placement